keva-dev/keva/docs/src/index.md

 ---
 home: true
 heroImage: https://i.imgur.com/z0c9bV7.png
-tagline: Low-latency in-memory key-value store, used as a database or cache (aimed Redis replacement)
+tagline: Low-latency off-heap in-memory key-value database
 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Low latency
+- title: Redis drop-in alternative
-  details: By keeping data in-memory, Keva can serve up data with sub-millisecond latencies
+  details: Compatible with Redis protocol, it's easy to switch from Redis to Keva with a minimum fuss
-- title: Multi-thread
+- title: High Throughput
-  details: Keva off-heap in-memory comes with multithreaded engine - the Redis's missing feature
+  details: Keva comes with multithreaded engine which will maximize the use of your system's resources
 - title: High Availability
   details: Simplify your high availability setup with master-replica nodes, sharded cluster mode will also be available soon
 footer: Apache-2.0 Licensed | Copyright © 2021 Keva Team